komascript/third-party-enhancements/README.md

 *For now, distributors should just ignore this project.*

 Developers can use `l3build` to unpack and install all files and even the documentation.
-But this cannot be done with a single `l3build` run for all of the packages.
-Instead you have to go to the sub-folder of the package you want to install and run
+This can be done either with a single `l3build` run for all of the packages from the main directory.
+Instead you can also go to a sub-directory of a single package you want to install and run

     l3build install

-to locally install the package of the sub-folder without manuals, or run
+to locally install the package of the sub-directory without manuals, or run

     l3build install --full

-to locally install the package of the sub-folder with manuals.
+to locally install the package of the sub-directory with manuals.

 # Unpacking and Installation for Users